- Senior ProducerWashington Week

 Matt joined Washington Week in 2012 from NBC News where he was a political researcher covering the 2012 presidential campaign from the Republican primary fight through Election Night.
 His reporting, writing and video regularly appeared on nbcnews.com and NBC News broadcasts.

-Matt has also worked with the Political Unit at ABC News, NBC’s Meet the Press and CBS’ affiliate, WUSA, in Washington.
+Matt has also worked with the Political Unit at ABC News, Meet the Press at NBC News and WUSA, the CBS affiliate in Washington.

 He is a graduate of George Mason University where he studied biology and communication.